harriz4/kekwenterprises/README.md

 ## Patch Notes

+### !!!
+V 1.2.0 !!!
+* Added new SPEEDY MACROS tab to do an entire order in one emote
+* Added new Triple Threat specials item
+* Added macro variations for specials items

 ### V 1.1.3
 * Changed back to top button and bottom reset button to appear only on ice cream tab